silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/15_Customising_the_Admin_Interface/07_ReactJS_Redux_and_GraphQL.md

 One of the strengths of GraphQL is that it allows us to declaratively state exactly what data a given component needs to function.
 Because GraphQL queries and mutations are considered primary concerns of a component, they are not abstracted away somewhere in peripheral asynchronous functions.
 Rather, they are co-located with the component definition itself.

-The downside of this is that, because queries are defined statically at compile time, they don't adapt well to the extension patterns that are inherent to SilverStripe projects.
+The downside of this is that, because queries are defined statically at compile time, they don't adapt well to the extension patterns that are inherent to Silverstripe CMS projects.
 For instance, a query for a Member record may include fields for `FirstName` and `Email`, but if you have customised that class via extensions, and would like the component using that query to display your custom fields, your only option is to override the entire query and the component with a custom implementation.
 In backend code, this would be tantamount to replacing the entire `Member` class and `SecurityAdmin` section just because you had a new field.
 You would never do that, right?
 It's an over-aggressive hack!
 We need APIs that make extension easy.

 To that end, the `Injector` library provides a container for abstract representations of GraphQL queries and mutations.
 You can register and transform them as you do components and reducers.
 They exist merely as abstract concepts until `Injector` loads, at which time all transformations are applied, and each registered query and mutation is composed and attached to their assigned components.